Home Learn What is Repo Rate?

 What is the Impact of Repo Rate?

 Changes in the repurchase rate can directly affect significant loans like home loans.
-Lowering repo rates aims to stimulate growth and economic development by encouraging consumers to borrow more from banks, thereby stabilizing inflation.
+Lowering repurchase rates aims to stimulate growth and economic development by encouraging consumers to borrow more from banks, thereby stabilising inflation.

 A decrease in the repurchase rate can lead to banks reducing their lending rates, benefiting retail loan borrowers.
 To lower loan EMIs, lenders must decrease their base lending rates, in line with RBI guidelines that require banks and financial institutions to pass on interest rate cuts to consumers promptly.